 The Segway gives the rider a sense of power, maneuverability, and speed, yet you also feel a sense of safety and control.

-Two wheel electric scooters, also known as electric mopeds, electric bicycles, E-cycles, or E-Bikes are becoming a popular mode of transport and commuting means that is also suitable for persons with limited mobility.
-Around the world the movement towards real efficiency and power in electric scooters and bikes is moving forward at an encouraging rate.
-Electric scooters are environmentally friendly and are 99% less polluting than any gasoline driven engine.
+Two-wheel electric scooters, also known as electric mopeds, electric bicycles, E-cycles, or E-Bikes, are becoming a popular mode of transport and commuting means that is also suitable for persons with limited mobility.
+Around the world, the movement towards real efficiency and power in electric scooters and bikes is moving forward at an encouraging rate.
+Electric scooters are environmentally friendly and are 99% less polluting than any gasoline-driven engine.
 Electric scooters use no energy when stationary at traffic lights, they have no moving engine parts that cause friction, and do not need additional energy sources apart from re-charging of the battery(s).

 An Electric Two-Wheel Vehicles 2009 report by clean-tech market company Pike Research forecasts that more than 466 million electric bicycles and motorcycles will be sold worldwide during the period from 2010 to 2016.
-This numbers represents about 10% compound annual growth rate.
+This number represents about 10% compound annual growth rate.
 Today, one in 7 bicycles sold is battery-assisted.
-The NY Times reports that it all began in China where an estimated 120 million electric bicycles now hum along the roads, up from a few thousand in the 1990s.
+The NY Times reports that it all began in China, where an estimated 120 million electric bicycles now hum along the roads, up from a few thousand in the 1990s.

 Subtopics and Associated Subjects

 Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative reviews, exclusive stories and how-tos.
 You can connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.